lucacasula91/SnackView/README.md

 $ pod install
 ```

+## Manual installation

+If you want to install SnackView manually, just drag **SnackView Library** folder into your project.

 ## Create your custom SnackView alert
 SnackView includes some default UI elements as Button, Label and other complex UI.